image

 To visit the grave, take either the Oedo Line to Shin-Okachimachi Station, Exit A3, or the Ginza Line to Inaricho Station, exit 2 (exit 2 is only accessible from trains going in one direction; You may have to go out exit 3 and cross the street to find yourself at exit 2).
 Follow the arrows to Seikyo-ji Temple where Hokusai's grave is located.
 It's a very small temple and easy to miss, but there are signs in front marking it as Hokusai's grave site.

 After you enter the gates, the statue will be on your left.
 In front of you will be the main temple building.
 To the right will be another building which connects to the temple making an L shape.
 There is a small path to the right of that building.
 Take it and follow the winding passage until you find the grave (you can't miss it).
-You will feel like you are tresspassing, but it's the only way for visitors to enter the cemetary, and visitors are welcome.
+You will feel like you are trespassing, but it's the only way for visitors to enter the cemetery, and visitors are welcome.

 I use Shin-Okachimachi Station almost every week in my work, so I have visited this site many times.